Essay

 But it is regular enough that the family resemblance from one step to the next is real and useful.

-So by this point we already have the two ingredients that matter most:
+So by this point we have the two ingredients that matter most:

 • continuity across steps,